DashnorDiko/UpdateAndDeleteGUI4SQL/README.md

 This project aims to make the adding and deleting of items much more easier wth the help of the swing GUI builder.
 The code is open source and there is a lot to be made.
 I look forward to making the add Row feature possible.
 ## Getting Started

-Make sure the jars in the `lib` folder are added to your deppendecies in this project
+Make sure the jars in the `lib` folder are added to your dependecies in this project

 ## Folder Structure

 The workspace contains two folders by default, where: